erikfredner/dsst289-2024/syllabus.md

 I strive to make this course accessible.
 If you encounter barriers to accessibility, please let me know as soon as possible.

+## Course Description

+Topics will include techniques for collecting, organizing, analyzing, modeling, and presenting data.
+Applications to a variety of fields will be emphasized.
+Includes an extensive introduction to statistical programming.
+(See [course catalog](https://catalog.richmond.edu/courses/DSST289).)

 ## Learning Goals

 By the end of this course, students will be able to...